metal-crow/Dark-Souls-PvP-AI/README.md

   -The enemy velocity
   -The rotation difference between the enemy and the player

+//TODO what inputs should i give to teach attack neural net?
 Attack Network Inputs:
   -Player distance from Enemy(also send as non-ranged)
   -Player stamina (not used as input, just post check)(enemy stamina not sent over wire)

 TODO:
-  //TODO what inputs should i give to teach attack neural net?
+  bug with lock on
+  need to break out of counterstrafe if attacked r2 seem not to trigger dodge

   [high priority] make this strafe in the same direction as the enemy strafe
   [high priority] try to bs with neural network on and using strafing, train with that